 The Programme regularly organises academic and policy workshops that address major challenges related to the governance of cultural diversity in Europe and the world today.
 In March 2014, a policy workshop was held with all the leading international organisations that deal with minority and migrant rights and integration, including the Council of Europe, the Organisation for Economic Co-operation and Development (OECD), the International Organization for Migration (IOM), the European Commission, and the European Parliament.

 The Global Governance Programme is also regularly represented in events and debates on trade and investment at the World Trade Organisation (WTO), the United Nations Conference on Trade and Development (UNCTAD), the International Trade Centre (ITC) and leading think tanks.
 It acts for example as the knowledge partner for the International Centre for Trade and Sustainable Development (ICTSD)/World Economic Forum (WEF) Expert-15 group on trade and regulatory cooperation, which brings together leading scholars and practitioners.
-In September 2016 the Programme hosted in Florence for the first time the World Trade Forum in collaboration with World Trade Institute.
+In September 2016 and 2018 the Programme hosted in Florence the World Trade Forum in collaboration with World Trade Institute.

 The Programme also serves as a venue for offline deliberations between senior trade and economic development officials, including WTO Ambassadors and managers of international agencies.
 It maintains strong ties to Geneva-based international organisations, and in 2015 it was selected as the only European venue to reflect on the first 20 years of the operation of the WTO Appellate Body.